lelou6666/nimbus-docs/cloudinitd/monitor.rst

 and repair.
 We take for example the CloudFoundry reference launch plan.
-In the example an operator launches CloundFoundry with 1 head node and 8 dea nodes.
+In the example an operator launches CloundFoundry with 1 head node and 8 DEA nodes.
 It is important that all the nodes remain up and function to handle the expected load of this CloudFoundry application.
 If (when) something does go wrong the operator would like to repair it as quickly and surgically as possible.  cloudinit.d is well suited for this task.